 To put it another way, they won’t get any value from your written content.

 Good translation ensures the value within your written content gets delivered.
 It ensures your international customers have access to the information you worked hard to produce in your mother tongue.
-This will lead to more sales.
+And this will lead to more sales!

 Translation improves international SEO

-If your business is online, then it’s probably in search.
+If your business is online, then it probably appears on search engines.
 But, without good translation, it won’t reach as far as it could.

 There are over 2 trillion searches made each year worldwide with Google alone, and international versions of Google like google.de and google.com.tw account for several billion of these.
-So, you definitely want to be in them.
+So you definitely want your website to be found in them.